cyrusDev1/qatar-worldcup/README.md

-# qatar-worldcup ~ Find the matches, scores and rankings of the Qatar 2022 world cup in real time.
+# Qatar-worldcup ~ Find the matches, scores and rankings of the Qatar 2022 world cup in real time.

 ![logo](public/img/logo.png)